vic/flake-file/README.md

 }
 ```

-Use `nix run .#write-files` to generate.
+Use `nix run .#write-flake` to generate.
 (Tip: you can install it as a shell hook for your devshell.)

 ---